ztyyLV/web-twain-docs/faq/general-troubleshooting-steps.md

   - On Windows, the log files are in `C:\Windows\SysWOW64\Dynamsoft\DynamsoftServicex64_17\log` or `C:\Users\{UserName}\AppData\Roaming\Dynamsoft\DynamsoftService\log`
   - On macOS, the log files are in `Go > Applications > Dynamsoft > DynamsoftServicex64_17 > {installed version No.} > log`
   - On Linux, the log files are in `/opt/dynamsoft/DynamsoftServicex64_17/log`

+5. Set log level back to the default value (0) to disable the debugger mode, otherwise the operation speed will be decreased.